 Benjamin C. Jantzen

 I am an Associate Professor at Virginia Tech.
-I’m interested in the contents and character of the natural world and how we come to know it.
+As a philosopher, I’m interested in the contents and character of the natural world and how we come to know it.
 Mostly this amounts to a concern with questions about inference and language in science: How do we infer successful theories from limited observations of the world?
 To what extent can this be achieved by a machine?
 How and to what do scientific terms refer?

-My current research is focused on building new kinds of algorithms for automated scientific discovery.
+Much of my research is focused on building new kinds of algorithms for automated scientific discovery.
 In other words, a sort of robot scientist.
 Doing so is way of testing answers to questions about scientific inference: working algorithms provide the most concrete answers possible about how various sorts of induction are possible.
 Doing so is also a way of getting at questions of meaning and reference in scientific theory.